mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 **Notes:**
 1. In early Ed-Fi implementations, schoolFoodServicesEligibility was tracked as a separate field under StudentSchoolAssociation.
 This element is now tracked using SchoolFoodServiceProgramService on studentSchoolFoodServicesProgramAssociation.
-2. Usage and of the [Applied but Did Not Qualify](sandbox_cert_b_marss.md#applied-but-did-not-qualify) element in the Student Education Organization Association has been **Postponed until further notice.**
+2. Usage of the [Applied but Did Not Qualify](sandbox_cert_b_marss.md#applied-but-did-not-qualify) element in the Student Education Organization Association has been **Postponed until further notice.**

 **Prerequisite Data**
 - Schools